SvizelPritula/autohanabi/docs/Game.md

 The `play` function is responsible for evaluating a turn, or `Action`.
 `Action` is an enum that defines the three possible actions a player can take during a turn (play a card, discard a card, give a hint).
-It is one of the largest function in the entire program and can evaluate each type of action, with the help of some helper methods.
+It is one of the largest functions in the entire program and can evaluate each type of action, with the help of some helper methods.
 It also uses the `State` monad, but this time there are two of them:
 The inner `State` monad stores the `GameState`